-In a revision, the translation is compared against the source text and the following aspects of the translation are checked and, where necessary, corrected:
+Revisions involve comparing the source text and the translation against each other.
+During this type of bilingual review, the following aspects of the translation are checked and, if necessary, corrected:

 - Accuracy, clarity and completeness of the content